Huntington–Pentagon Line

 The Huntington–Pentagon Line, designated as Route A11, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Huntington station of the Yellow Line of the Washington Metro and Pentagon station of the Yellow and Blue Lines of the Washington Metro.
 This line provides service within the neighborhoods in Fairfax County, Alexandria, and Arlington County.
 Alongside the neighborhoods, it also brings service through the marketplace, businesses, and offices within the counties.

 Route description and service

-The A11 operate from Four Mile Run Division on various schedules.
+The A11 operates from Four Mile Run Division on various schedules.
 The A11 operates from Huntington station through Pentagon station via Mount Vernon Avenue, Washington Street and Pentagon Row.

 History

 The Alexandria–Pentagon Line was introduced in 1960, under the Mount Vernon Avenue Line, as the route was part of the Alexandria, Barcroft and Washington Transit Company.
 It is the only route that the line is co-operated with the Washington Virginia & Maryland Coach Company.
 It was later operated by WMATA in 1973, when it acquired all routes from the AB&W and the WV&M. Since 1973, the Alexandria–Pentagon Line consists of all 10 line.
 The 10 line provides reliable service within Fairfax County, the City of Alexandria, and Arlington County to connect from neighborhoods, to marketplaces, to landmarks, and to business.
 Although, the Alexandria–Pentagon Line has various names and routes prior to the current name throughout the years.